MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 As Project Manager for Contoso Retail, you need to empower Contoso Coffee Customer Service/Marketing Advisors to deliver the best possible experience to customers, in order to achieve the best possible customer satisfaction (CSAT) scores.

-In this Module you will deliver insights to Contoso's existing Customer Service/Marketing application including: Unified Profile, KPIs and Active Segments from Customer Insights.
+In this Module you will deliver insights to Contoso's existing Customer Service/Customer Insights - Journeys application including: Unified Profile, KPIs and Active Segments from Customer Insights.

-To do this you will configure the Customer Insights Customer Card Add-In to embed unified and enriched customer data from Customer Insights on the Contact form within Dynamics 365 for Customer Service/Marketing.
+To do this you will configure the Customer Insights Customer Card Add-In to embed unified and enriched customer data from Customer Insights on the Contact form within Dynamics 365 for Customer Service/Customer Insights - Journeys

 ## Objectives

 - Configure Customer Insights Customer Card Add-In

-- Configure Customer Insights card controls in Dynamics 365 Customer Service/Marketing
+- Configure Customer Insights card controls in Dynamics 365 Customer Service/Customer Insights - Journeys

-- Exporting segments and orchestrating customer journey with exported segments in Dynamics 365 Marketing
+- Exporting segments and orchestrating customer journey with exported segments in Dynamics 365 Customer Insights - Journeys

 # Exercise 1 - Ingest the Dynamics Contacts